Siege of Paris (1435–1436)

 The siege of Paris of 1435-36 took place during the decisive Lancastrian phase of the Hundred Years' War.
-The resurgent forces of Charles VII of France, having reversed the tide of the conflict, set their sights on capturing the capital, Paris, which had been controlled by forces loyal to Henry VI of England since 1420.
+The resurgent forces of Charles VII of France, having reversed the tide of the conflict, set their sights on capturing the capital, Paris, which had been controlled by forces loyal to Henry V of England then Henry VI of England since 1420.

 Background

 The year 1429 saw a dramatic transformation in the military situation of the French during the Hundred Years’ War.
 At the start of the year, France was on the brink of collapse: much of northern France, including Paris, was under English control, and the city of Orléans was besieged by English forces.
-Morale among the French was low, and the legitimacy of Charles VII, the Dauphin, was widely doubted.However, the arrival of Joan of Arc marked a turning point.
-Inspired by her leadership and religious conviction, French forces lifted the siege of Orléans in May 1429—a victory that reversed years of setbacks.
+Morale among the French was low, and the legitimacy of Charles VII, the Dauphin, was widely doubted.
+However, the arrival of Joan of Arc marked a turning point.
+Inspired by her leadership and religious conviction, French forces lifted the Siege of Orléans in May 1429—a victory that reversed years of setbacks.
 This triumph was followed by a series of swift French advances, including victories at Jargeau, Meung-sur-Loire, Beaugency, and Patay.
-By July Charles were crowned king at Reims.
+By July Charles were crowned king at the Reims Cathedral after the successful March to Reims of the French army.
 Thereafter, the French attempted to capture Paris that September, but failed to do so.

 In 1435, Charles sought to make another attempt at the capital.
 On 9 May 1435, his forces prevailed at the Battle of Gerberoy.
 Taking advantage of the disrupted English defences, on the early hours of 1 June, Armagnac troops led by the captains of nearby of Melun and Lagny seized Saint-Denis.
 Paris was now blockaded, making it difficult to supply the city by river or elsewhere.
-However, attempts to take Paris were complicated by the continuing conflict between the Armagnacs and Burgundians, the latter remaining allied with the English.
+However, attempts to take Paris were complicated by the continuing conflict between the Armagnacs and Burgundians, then later remaining allied with the English.